Banata

 Vercel BotID

-• How it works: Invisible challenge runs automatically on Vercel deployments.
+• How it works: An invisible challenge runs automatically on Vercel deployments.
 The checkBotId() function verifies the challenge server-side.

 Cloudflare Turnstile

-• How it works: Client sends a Turnstile token in the cf-turnstile-response or x-turnstile-token header.
-Server verifies against Cloudflare's siteverify API.
+• How it works: Your client sends a Turnstile token in the cf-turnstile-response or x-turnstile-token header.
+The server verifies it against Cloudflare's siteverify API.

-• Requirements: Add the Turnstile widget to your sign-in/sign-up forms.
-Works on any hosting provider.
+• Client-side setup: Add the Turnstile widget to your sign-in and sign-up forms.

 Google reCAPTCHA

-• How it works: Client sends a reCAPTCHA v3 token in the x-recaptcha-token or g-recaptcha-response header.
-Server verifies and checks the score (threshold: 0.5).
+• How it works: Your client sends a reCAPTCHA v3 token in the x-recaptcha-token or g-recaptcha-response header.
+The server verifies it and checks the score (threshold: 0.5).

-• Requirements: Add the reCAPTCHA v3 script to your pages.
-Works on any hosting provider.
+• Client-side setup: Add the reCAPTCHA v3 script to your pages.

 hCaptcha

-• How it works: Client sends an hCaptcha token in the x-hcaptcha-token or h-captcha-response header.
-Server verifies against hCaptcha's siteverify API.
+• How it works: Your client sends an hCaptcha token in the x-hcaptcha-token or h-captcha-response header.
+The server verifies it against hCaptcha's siteverify API.

-• Requirements: Add the hCaptcha widget to your forms.
-Works on any hosting provider.
+• Client-side setup: Add the hCaptcha widget to your forms.

 Architecture